 Telling a story with PR

-Content marketers and public relations specialists both provide their audiences details and stories about their brands the brands they represent.
+Content marketers and public relations specialists both provide their audience details and stories about their brands the brands they represent.
 They both are interacting with the customers!
-This seemingly obvious, yet not so obvious, partnership between PR and your marketing teams is your key to success this coming year.
+This seemingly obvious, yet not so obvious, a partnership between PR and your marketing teams is your key to success this coming year.
 When a search marketer optimizes your website and finds ways to link build for your site, they’re actually engaging in one of the oldest PR tricks in the book: generating placements.
-Link building and securing placements both enhances the credibility of the company and both heavily rely on good messaging to connect the dots.
+Link building and securing placements both enhance the credibility of the company and both heavily rely on good messaging to connect the dots.
 As long as your messaging is in sync, both PR and search marketing initiatives will meet in the middle thus turning traffic into leads and leads into customers.

 The tone you take when approaching link building/placement procurement defines the sentiment your audience will have in reading about your company.
 Ensure your tone is consistent with everything else you do.
 When shaping your tone, remember your public relations campaigns are expressing opinions and your social campaigns target a specific type of audience (ideally, an audience who already knows you).
 Therefore, if your goal is to generate a positive sentiment, you should include owned content in addition to earned media.
-It has been shown 82% of consumers feel better and have more positive inclinations towards a company who publishes their own custom content.
+It has been shown 82% of consumers feel better and have more positive inclinations towards a company that publishes their own custom content.